Kloudless/file-picker/README.md

   `ko`, `lt`, `lv`, `mn`, `ms`, `nl`, `pl`, `pt`, `ro`, `ru`, `sk`, `sq`, `sr`, `sr`, `sv`, `th`, `tr`, `uk`, `zh-CN`, `zh-TW`

-  The locale is used to identify the translation data to retrieve from either the data provided in the `translations` option below or from the out-of-the-box translation data in the [messages directory](src/explorer/localization/messages).
+  The locale is used to identify the data to retrieve from either the data provided in the `translations` option below or from the out-of-the-box translation data in the [messages directory](src/explorer/localization/messages).
   If no translation data is found, the File Explorer uses the `en` locale.